Deaths from Alzheimer’s disease increased by 68 percent between 2000 and 2010. The rate is still surging and so are related deaths.

 Alzheimer’s and other dementias also can affect a person’s balance and ability to walk, which can lead to falls and injury, Mitchell says.
 And she says damage to the brain itself can cause fatal seizures.

-But the most common causes of death in people with late-stage Alzheimer’s are fevers and infections, Mitchell says.
+But the most common causes of death in people with late-stage Alzheimer’s disease are fevers and infections, Mitchell says.
 She says this is because the disease has gradually eroded the body’s defenses.

 “The body is so debilitated, frail and weak at the end of dementia that some of the usual immunological and metabolic factors that can protect a healthy body from infections and fevers really become susceptible,” Mitchell says.